 Whilst gaining a board appointment is highly competitive, a recent study found that 50% of organisations with boards recruit a new board member every year.
 So, there are literally tens of thousands of opportunities available annually.
 Opportunities that your peers are getting appointed to – many of whom have little or no existing prior board experience.

 A board CV that articulates the value of your Executive Skills at board level is critical.
 Board CV writing guidelines can help you write your own.
-However, to give yourself the best chance to dare them not to appoint you, let me create a bespoke Board CV for you that addresses the five things Chairs look for in every prospective board candidate.
-To make use of my Board CV Writing service is included in our Access+ and Executive Membership Packages.
+However, to give yourself the best chance to dare them not to appoint you, let me create a bespoke Board CV for you that will alsoaddresses the five things Chairs look for in every prospective board candidate.
+My Board CV Writing service is included in our Access+ and Executive Membership Packages.

 About the Author